gsdiniz/ansible-rke-rancher/README.md

     * This certificate represents additional trusted CA's | [docs](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/installation-references/helm-chart-options#additional-trusted-cas)

 * internal-ca.pem
-    * This certificate is necessary when using a If you are using a private CA, Rancher requires a copy of the private CA's root certificate or certificate chain, which the Rancher Agent uses to validate the connection to the server | [docs](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/resources/add-tls-secrets)
+    * This certificate is necessary when using a a private CA, Rancher requires a copy of the private CA's root certificate or certificate chain, which the Rancher Agent uses to validate the connection to the server | [docs](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/resources/add-tls-secrets)

 * rancher.local.crt / rancher.local.key